 Master of Arts in Teaching (Mathematics)

 The online Master of Arts in Teaching (MAT) is a flexible, practical and convenient pathway to teaching.
-With this program, you can:
+With this program, you will benefit from:

-• explore teaching with your own personalized MAT GradCat — an experienced, veteran mentor teacher
+• Personalized Mentorship.
+Explore teaching with our team of MAT GradCats — experienced, veteran mentor teachers.

-• join diverse, talented and committed MAT students from nearly every state and many foreign countries
+• Diversity of Talent.
+Learn with diverse, talented and committed MAT students from nearly every state and around the world.

-The secondary mathematics MAT consists of two, flexible tracks.
+The secondary English Language Arts MAT consists of two, flexible tracks.

 • License-seeking track: For students who pursue the MAT while continuing their current employment.

 Once you complete the program, you’ll be eligible to apply for an Initial Teaching License in the state of Kansas.
+Kansas Licensure also requires Praxis content test.
 The license will transfer to other states upon completion of any additional requirements for that state.

 *This estimate includes online tuition and College of Education fees and is for illustrative purposes only.
 Your hours and costs will differ depending on your transfer hours, course choices and your academic progress.
 See more about tuition and financial aid.